noinarisak/okta-terraform-demo/README.md

 ## Quick Start

 *NOTE*: This walk-through was developed on version Terraform v1.1.x, any other version of Terraform and your mileage will vary but should base on HashiCorp :wink:.
-There is a wonder tool, [tfenv](https://github.com/tfutils/tfenv), to manage multiple version on you mac if happen to manage different versions of Terraform.
+There is a wonderful tool, [tfenv](https://github.com/tfutils/tfenv), to manage multiple version on you mac if happen to manage different versions of Terraform.

 ### Tools